The One Cheese Bobby Flay Will Never Put on His Burger

 Plus five other things we learned from taking his burger course.

-Bobby Flay already shared with us the one secret ingredient he uses to make perfect burgers along with lots of smart burger tips, but now he's back with even more need-to-know info in his Boy Is Back on the Grill: Bobby's Bangin' Burgers course on the Food Network Kitchen app.
+Bobby Flay already shared with us the one secret ingredient he uses to make perfect burgers along with lots of smart burger tips, but now he's back with even more need-to-know info in his Bobby's Bangin' Burgers course on the Food Network Kitchen app.

-In addition to showing us how to make turkey burgers that actually taste good, Bobby reveals all sorts of genius burger intel while he makes his All-American Burgers, BBQ Burgers, French Dip Burgers and more in his 10-class burger course.
+In addition to showing us how to make turkey burgers that actually taste good, Bobby reveals all sorts of genius burger intel while he makes 10 different styles of burgers.

 Here are more of his top tips for making perfect burgers, plus the one cheese he definitely does not want on his burger.

 1. Go with 80/20 beef.

 Choosing chuck or sirloin beef that has a ratio of 80 percent beef and 20 percent fat is the key to making a super juicy and flavorful burger.
 Don't be scared of the fat because "fat is flavor," Bobby says.

 Instead of mixing seasoning into the meat, Bobby always liberally sprinkles the patties with salt and freshly ground pepper before they hit the heat.

 "As much salt and pepper as you think you need, add more," Bobby says.
 "That's one of the differences between a professional cook and a home cook: we season things much more aggressively at our restaurants than you would at home, but that's kind of the key to bringing out all of the natural flavors of the food and it does really make a difference in the final result."